elo-lang/elo/docs/design/amm.md

     }
     ```

-1. Dereferencing a pointer to a dynamic instance will work
-but will generate shallow copied alias.

 1. Pointers to dynamic types aren't considered dynamic types themselves.
 That's why they can't be dropped even when dereferenced.

 1. When dereferencing pointers to dynamic instances, the operation returns a **shallow copy** of the original instance.